Performance Analysis of Single-Antenna Fluid Antenna Systems via Extreme Value Theory: Performance Evaluation Using the Gumbel Distribution

-Now, Fig.~\ref{fig:op} illustrates the approximated OPs of FAS versus the transmit SNR ${\bar \gamma }$ with ${\gamma _{{\rm{th}}}} = 10$ dB.
-Overall, the approximated OPs of FAS using the fitted Gumbel distribution are accurate in the high-OP region, while some discrepancies occur in the low-OP region.
+Now, Fig.~\ref{fig:op} illustrates the approximate OPs of FAS versus the transmit SNR ${\bar \gamma }$ with ${\gamma _{{\rm{th}}}} = 10$ dB.
+Overall, the approximate OPs of FAS using the fitted Gumbel distribution are accurate in the high-OP region, while some discrepancies occur in the low-OP region.
 This phenomenon indicates that the fitted Gumbel distribution does not accurately capture the extreme-tail behavior of the FAS channel.
-Furthermore, Fig.~\ref{fig:ec} shows the approximated ECs of FAS versus the transmit SNR ${\bar \gamma }$ and the number of ports $N$.
-The approximated ECs using the fitted Gumbel distribution well match the exact ECs under different values of $N$ and $W$.
-This is because EC, being an average metric, is insensitive to deviations in the extreme lower tail (e.g., at the ultra low-probability region).
-Nevertheless, minor deviations between the approximated and exact ECs in the right subfigure arise from the imperfect fit of the Gumbel distribution in the high-probability region.
+Furthermore, Fig.~\ref{fig:ec} shows the approximate ECs of FAS versus the transmit SNR ${\bar \gamma }$ and the number of ports $N$.
+The approximate ECs using the fitted Gumbel distribution well match the exact ECs under different values of $N$ and $W$.
+This is because EC, being an average metric, is insensitive to deviations in the extreme lower tail (e.g., at the ultra-low-probability region).
+Nevertheless, minor deviations between the approximate and exact ECs in the right subfigure arise from the imperfect fit of the Gumbel distribution in the high-probability region.
 Moreover, in the right subfigure, the ECs approach saturation as $N$ increases, indicating a performance plateau for FAS with a given antenna size $W$.
 In addition, the ECs increase with higher transmit SNR ${\bar \gamma }$ as expected.